'I could see it at close quarters' - Carragher compares Pulisic to Owen as Chelsea star battles pressure of...

 But Carragher says that he believes that Lionel Messi, Kylian Mbappe, Neymar and PSG aren't quite at the same level as the other favorites as the round of 16 begins.

-"I don't think PSG can win it, even though they have probably the most expensive squad and maybe the biggest names of the competition," said Carragher, who will be part of CBS' studio team for Champions League coverage in the U.S. "I just don't believe PSG can win the Champions League.
+"I don't think PSG can win it, even though they have probably the most expensive squad and maybe the biggest names of the competition," said Carragher, who will be part of CBS Sports and Paramount+'s studio team for Champions League coverage in the U.S. "I just don't believe PSG can win the Champions League.

 "I think Manchester City can win it because I think they're a much better team than PSG.
 All the big teams, I look at Liverpool, City, Chelsea, Bayern Munich as the four teams and don't really see any outside of that.